akshat157/switchProxy/README.md

 * Move the file to any of the paths in $PATH say `/usr/bin`
 * Open keyboard settings from unity launcher and create a keyboard shortcut like `Shift+Ctrl+Alt+P` with Command `switchProxy.sh`

 That's it!
-You can now toggle between proxy settings with a simple keyboard shortcut> :)
+You can now toggle between proxy settings with a simple keyboard shortcut. :)

 Although this is supposed to be a basic script for someone new to shell scripting, contributions are always welcome!